Article 370: Govt begins process to release political leaders in a phased manner

 New Delhi, Aug 28: In a bid to further restore normalcy in Jammu and Kashmir, the Union Government has initiated the process to gradually release political leaders, who had been placed under house arrest in the wake of Article 370 being abrogated.

-The Union Home Ministry, following a high level meeting had directed the Jammu and Kashmir administration to finalise the names of those politicians to be released in the first phase.
+The Union Home Ministry, following a highlevel, meeting had directed the J&K administration to finalise the names of those politicians to be released in the first phase.

 This comes in the backdrop of the government reaching out to former chief ministers of Jammu and Kashmir, Mehbooba Mufti and Omar Abdullah in a bid to create some political dialogue.